2025 Irish presidential election: Oireachtas nominations

+Maria Steen came within 2 backers of securing a nomination from the Oireachtas.

 Aontú first expressed an interest in nominating a candidate in April.
 In July, party leader Peadar Tóibín said they would seek to create a "selection block" or a "nominating caucus" with other small parties and independents who would pick a candidate to represent them.
 The Irish Times suggested that Aontú, with three Oireachtas members, and Independent Ireland, with four, would represent the core of a potential nominating bloc.
 Tóibín ruled out standing himself.

 On 11 September, the caucus took place, with four prospective candidates meeting a group of eleven Oireachtas members, including all three from Aontú.
 Media outlets reported that Maria Steen, a conservative activist and barrister known for her opposition to abortion and same-sex marriage, was one of the candidates attending, but it was not clear who the other three were.
 Steen had been seeking nominations through the council route, but had not yet received a nomination.
 Steen won the vote, and announced to reporters at Leinster House that she now had the support of ten Oireachtas members, halfway to the twenty required.
 However, the four Independent Ireland members said they would only sign her papers once she reached sixteen nominations.